hrushka/cnsrv/README.md

 # cnsrv
-Convervator's Log – Dedicated to preserving knowledge of preserving retro tech
+Convervator's Log – Dedicated to preserving knowledge of aging technology